Whether guests are motivated by their carbon footprint, animal rights, or health initiatives, we’re all trying to get their favourites on the menus.

 Veganism is growing quickly, and it’s a trend that isn’t going anywhere.
 Many restaurants are loading their menus up with scorched cauliflower, smoked mushrooms and salt-baked turnip wraps.

 Here are some ways you can appeal to the growing plant-based crowd:

 - Add one or two vegan meals to your current menu

-- Substitute meats in current dishes with vegan protein options
+- Substitute meats in current dishes with plant based meat or vegan protein options

 - Simply go more plant-heavy and shift meats to the backseat in some or all recipes

 Veganism isn’t the only plant-based food trend – a “Flexitarian” is a person who sticks to a plant-heavy diet, but also eats meat and dairy occasionally.
 There is flexibility in the way you can shape your menu to appeal to plant-happy customers.

 Canada saw a 113% spike in vegan interest with young Canadians as the fastest growing population in this trend.1 There are hundreds of potential clients in your city looking for a plant-based menu.

 Not only can you attract new clients with plant-based recipes, but your current customers may also be intrigued by novel menu additions.

 Because veganism and plant-based trends will be around for a while, now is a good time to tweak the menu.
 Plant-based meals and meat alternatives is often a higher-priced menu item.